How to watch the Leonid and Taurid meteor showers dazzle November skies all month long

-Say what you will about 2020, it's undeniably been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue this month with the annual appearance of the Taurids and Leonids.
+Say what you will about 2020, it's been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue this month with the appearance of the annual Leonids.

-The Southern Taurid and Northern Taurid showers are active now and tend to produce a lot of sizzle in the form of fireballs that light up the skies.
-The Southern Taurid branch has already peaked, but can continue to contribute to the overall fireball count.
-The Northern Taurids are expected to reach maximum activity the night of Nov.
-11 into the following morning, according to the American Meteor Society, or AMS.

-The Taurids are produced when Earth drifts through a cloud of debris left behind by Comet 2P/Encke around this time each year.
-Small chunks of dust might be seen burning up in our upper atmosphere as "shooting stars," while larger bits of space rock can produce more dramatic fireballs.

 2020 Perseid meteor shower photos shine bright in a dark yearSee all photos

-To catch any Taurids or Leonids, the best strategy is to venture out in the early morning pre-dawn hours as close to the showers' respective peaks as possible.
-Remove yourself from light pollution if you can, dress appropriately and find a comfortable place to lay back with a clear, wide view of the sky.

 Next, relax, let your eyes adjust and just watch.
-It's not necessary to focus on a particular area of the sky, but if you can spot the constellations Leo and Taurus, the Leonids and Taurids will appear to originate from these parts of the sky, respectively, and streak outward like spokes on a wheel.
+It's not necessary to focus on a particular area of the sky, but if you can spot the constellation Leo, the Leonids will appear to originate from that part of the sky and streak outward like spokes on a wheel.
+Also keep an eye open for a bright Taurid fireball, as the Northern and Southern Taurids are also active.

 Enjoy a little fire in the sky and pass along any epic fireball photos you happen to catch on Twitter @EricCMack.

-Discuss: How to see Leonid and Taurid meteor showers light up November skies
+Discuss: The Leonid meteor shower peaks soon.
+How to see it light up the skies

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.